 This English academic writing course will focus on academic writing and, in particular, writing papers in English.
 Attention will be paid to writing conventions and processes, sentence and paragraph structure, and appropriate language use.
 By the end of this course, you should be able to be more flexible in creating a proper essay with the ability to recognize and work on proper structures.

 During the course, you will apply writing principles to texts you produce yourself, and the instructor will provide feedback on these texts.
 You will also be expected to apply these writing principles to a 1500-word essay on a subject of your choice; the final version of this essay will be due at the end of the course.

 The four requirements of this course for a participation certificate include a language learning writing assignment, a draft version of the 1500-word paper, the individual conference meeting, and the final version of the 1500-word paper.

 In order to establish your current writing level in English, we would like you to write a text of approximately 400 words explaining your research topic to a general audience.
 Upload your text of approximately 400 words here.

-View the schedule for September here in our course catalogue:
+View the schedule here in our course catalogue:

 Via the same link you can register online.